Veronica and Lars Bane Foundation CIO

 • The ambition and scope of the proposed project

-• The organization's expertise and track record
+• The organisation's expertise and track record

 Application Method: Invitation only - no public application process